WebAssembly/design/Polyfill.md

     loads/stores into byte accesses (regardless of specified alignment) to be correct.
 To achieve competitive performance, the polyfill defaults to incorrect behavior by emitting full-size accesses as if the index was never misaligned.
+Proving correct alignment information is important for portable WebAssembly performance in general; that information also guarantees that the polyfill is both correct and fast.
 * [Out of bounds heap access](AstSemantics.md#out-of-bounds)
   * Regardless of semantics chosen for out of bounds access in WebAssembly, the polyfill will follow standard asm.js behavior:
-    * Out of bound stores are ignored (treated as no-op)
+    * Out of bound stores are ignored (treated as no-op).
     * Out of bound loads return 0 for integer loads or NaN for floating point.
 * [32-bit Integer operations](AstSemantics.md#32-bit-integer-operations)
   * Regardless of WebAssembly behavior, the asm.js polyfill will follow its standard behavior:
-    * Division by zero returns zero
+    * Division by zero returns zero.
-    * INT32_MIN/-1 returns INT32_MIN
+    * INT32_MIN/-1 returns INT32_MIN.
-    * shift counts are implicitly masked
+    * Shift counts are implicitly masked.
 * [Datatype Conversions](AstSemantics.md#datatype-conversions-truncations-reinterpretations-promotions-and-demotions)
   * Regardless of WebAssembly behavior, the asm.js polyfill will follow its standard behavior:
-    * return zero when conversion from floating-point to integer fails
+    * Return zero when conversion from floating-point to integer fails.
-    * optionally canonicalize NaN values.
+    * Optionally canonicalize NaN values.

 If needed, the polyfill could provide an option to ensure full correctness at the expense of performance, though this is not expected to be necessary